kieran11/averageagenba/AverageAgeNba.md

 The first step is to pull all player data for these years.
 We use the function `NBAPerGameStatisticsPer36Min`, and only keep the distinct player names and links.
-In the dataset, there is a variable called `link`, which provides the link to that player on Basketball Reference.
+In the dataset, there is a variable called `link`, which provides the URL to that player on Basketball Reference.

 Note, there are some players who do not have a link.
 After googling, and using some intuition, I realized the players were all hall of famers.